No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 Defending Fort McHenry

 Baltimoreans were determined to defend themselves.
 Fifteen thousand militiamen protected the land route into the city.
-They sank junked boats to form a barrier across the inner harbor—the British would have to take the fort.
+They sank junked boats to form a barrier across the inner harbor, forcing the British to take the fort.
 At Fort McHenry, American commander Major George Armistead had 57 artillery pieces and 1,000 troops to face three British frigates, five bomb vessels, and one rocket-launching ship anchored two miles away, just beyond the range of his guns.
-The frigates were about 140 feet long, much larger and much more formidable than any ships the Americans could muster.
+The frigates were about 140 feet long, much larger, and much more formidable than any ships the Americans could muster.
 Americans would face a tough bombardment.